 Progress to PhD studies in spirituality, or to further studies in another discipline with the foundation in spirituality that this programme offers.

-The MA in Applied Spirituality programme begins with a week in August and classes after that week run in three-day blocks (Thursday - Saturday) per month from September to May.
+The MA in Applied Spirituality programme begins with a week in early September (9-13) and classes after that week run in three-day blocks (Thursday – Saturday) per month from October to May, with two three-day blocks in October (early and late).
 The programme will be delivered at Milltown Park, Dublin.

 Applicants for the MA in Applied Spirituality should hold a minimum of an NFQ Level 8 Honours (2.2) degree in a field of study related to the programme such as, theology, philosophy, humanities, human sciences or similar discipline.
 Applicants will normally have familiarity with language of spirituality and will have demonstrable experience in the field through, for instance, attendance at retreats, prayer practice, pilgrimage or other such activities.
 Normally candidates are subject to a pre-entry interview.